The Ecommerce Content Marketing Strategy that Builds Industry Leaders

 • Case studies/testimonials from other customers

-• Customer support resources that provide a better experience for customers and encourage repeat purchases (ex. product tutorials, FAQs, etc.).
+• Customer support resources that provide a better experience for customers and encourage repeat purchases (ex., product tutorials, FAQs, etc.).

-While this content won’t see much visibility, getting it in front of industry leaders will encourage them to follow you and share your content with their audience on social media, thus increasing your brand’s credibility.
+While this content won’t see much search visibility, getting it in front of industry leaders will encourage them to follow you and share your content with their audience on social media, thus increasing your brand’s credibility.

 There’s no clear-cut solution for defining how much of your efforts should go into each content type.